Hindu symbols overview

-Navarana means “nine gems” in Sanskrit and refers to an ancient Indian astrological system that had 9 gems that are representative of the heavenly bodies.
+Navaratna means “nine gems” in Sanskrit and refers to an ancient Indian astrological system with 9 gems representing the heavenly bodies.
 These gems are often used to make jewelry and other adornments.
-The pattern in which they’re placed depends on what heavenly body actually represents.
+The pattern in which they’re placed depends on what the heavenly body actually represents.

 Let’s have a deeper look at this:

-• Ruby – this represents the sun and is always at the middle
+• Ruby – this represents the sun and is always in the middle

 • Diamond – this represents Venus